Now is actually a great time to think about your warm-weather landscaping plans.

 NATIVE PLANTS HELP THE PLANET

-Not only are native plants naturally beautiful, they are ecological workhorses, too.
+Not only are native plants naturally beautiful, but they are also ecological workhorses, too.
 When a plant is native to the area, it requires less intervention to flourish: you water less and use less fertilizer.
 You will also have more time to sit back and enjoy being in your outdoor space because native plants require less maintenance.